filamentphp/filament/packages/forms/docs/05-validation.md

 ### Multiple Of

-The field under validation must be a multiple of value.
+The field must be a multiple of value.
 [See the Laravel documentation](https://laravel.com/docs/validation#multiple-of)

 ```php
 Field::make('number')->multipleOf(2)
 ```

 ### Not In
-The field under validation must not be included in the given list of values.
+The field must not be included in the given list of values.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-not-in)

 ```php
 Field::make('status')->notIn(['cancelled', 'rejected'])
 ```

 ### Not Regex
-The field under validation must not match the given regular expression.
+The field must not match the given regular expression.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-not-regex)

 ```php
 Field::make('email')->notRegex('/^.+$/i')